Small Press Creates Warm Family Atmosphere For Readers and Authors Alike

-Rockwell says she views her fourteen authors more as a family than as business associates.
+Rockwell says she views her thirty some authors more as a family than as business associates.
 She claims she often feels like a parent, guiding her children to success.
 “I try to create an atmosphere of concern and support for them.
 It’s the same atmosphere I try to establish for our readers, or as one CCP author––Blanche Day Manos (co-author of GRAVE SHIFT with Barbara Burgess)––puts it, “Cozy Cat Press conjures up visions of settling down . . . in front of a blazing fireplace, a cat curled up nearby.
 It invites the reader to come on in and enjoy the warmth.”
 This is how Rockwell wants both her readers and her authors to feel.

 But just as with real families, there are also problems.
 Rockwell notes that with the addition of each new author, her job becomes more difficult.
 “I have to keep tabs on all of them.
-It’s really like having fourteen children––even though they’re all out in the world on their own.
+It’s really like having over thirty children––even though they’re all out in the world on their own.
 You know those television shows where the married couple has dozens of kids?
 That’s how I feel sometimes.
 The more authors I have, the greater my ‘parenting’ load.
 Even so, I wouldn’t change a thing.
 Each one of my authors is very important to me.”

 With so many authors in the Cozy Cat family now, Rockwell spends less time on her own writing and more time working with her authors.
 She’s intensely involved with editing each author’s latest work, a task she feels comfortable doing, given her many years as a teacher.
 “As a university professor, I spent a lot of time helping my Masters’ students hone their theses to a publishable condition.
 I learned that being an editor means being a good motivator as well as a critic.
 At CCP, I’m the editor as well as the publisher.
 I want my authors to succeed, but I also want their books to be the best they can be.
 With most all of my authors now working on their second or even third book, it’s a balancing act to do both.”